barmalei/zebkit/src/jekyll/docs.intro.md

 ## Choose zebkit version

 All zebkit artifacts are published on web site.
 They are applicable either for remote usage or can be downloaded and hosted in a local environment.
-The artifacts are hosted on web site as follow:
+The artifacts are hosted on zebkit web site follow the structure shown below:

 ```sh
 http://www.zebkit.org/ver        # root zebkit versions URL